 Shravan is a month full of festivals.
-Sindhis celebrate many festivals during this month.
+It generally falls in calendar months of july/ august / September according to tithi.
+We celebrate many important ones during this month.
 Most important ones are 'Nandhi satain' which comes after Nag Panchami.‘Vaddi Satain‘ comes after 7th day after Rakshabandhan.
-It is also called as saatam aatham.
+It is also called as saatam aatham or basoda.
 This is an important Sindhi festival.
 We celebrate this festival just before Janamashtami.
 This day we pray to Goddess Jogmaya or Sheetla mata for good health and prosperity.
+Traditional flat breads from Sindhi cuisine like Mitho lolo, besan koki and chothe are cooked a day prior to thadri.
+Mitho lolo/gur jo lolo is the Sindhi mithi roti.
+This sweet flat bread is also called lola.
+It is one of the main recipes prepared for the festival.
+It is very similar to Punjabi tikde.

 How to we observe Thadri?